top of page

 These pathways create a biologically plausible link between OSA and several oral manifestations commonly seen in clinical practice.

-Growing research has documented higher prevalence of specific oral conditions among individuals with moderate-to-severe OSA:
+Recent research has documented a higher prevalence of specific oral conditions among individuals with moderate-to-severe OSA:

 1. Sleep Bruxism

-Studies describe elevated rates of rhythmic masticatory muscle activity in OSA, likely related to brief autonomic surges associated with respiratory effort.
+Studies indicate elevated rates of rhythmic masticatory muscle activity in OSA, likely linked to brief autonomic surges associated with respiratory effort.
 While bruxism is multifactorial, sleep fragmentation appears to influence motor activation patterns that contribute to tooth wear, muscle tenderness, and temporomandibular symptoms.

 2. Xerostomia and Mouth Breathing

 OSA is associated with increased oral breathing during sleep, which reduces salivary flow and alters mucosal hydration.
-Xerostomia contributes to higher caries risk, biofilm accumulation, and general oral discomfort.
+Xerostomia contributes to a higher risk of caries, biofilm accumulation, and general oral discomfort.
 These effects often occur alongside snoring and airway narrowing.

 3. Periodontal Inflammation